the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 ### The Vagrant CLI

 You will most likely use vagrant through the command line interface (CLI).
-The CLI can be used to
+The CLI can be used to:

 - manage machines with commands like `vagrant up`, `vagrant halt` and `vagrant destroy`
 - connect to machines with `vagrant ssh` and `vagrant powershell`